Skip to content

 Share

-What are the property taxes?
+What are the property taxes in the Dominican Republic?
 It is the first financial question nearly every international buyer asks — and for good reason.
 Property taxes can make or break an investment.
 They are the carrying cost you pay whether the market goes up or down, whether your villa is rented or empty, whether you are on the beach or on the other side of the world.

 In the Dominican Republic, the answer to that question has two versions.
 The standard version applies to most properties.
 The CONFOTUR version applies to qualifying developments in tourism zones.
 And the difference between them is $50,000 or more over 15 years.